Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Java   | `void setRenderCrosshair(boolean crosshair)` |
 | Python | `void set_render_crosshair(bool crosshair)`  |

-Determine if crosshair will be rendered in game.
+Determine if the crosshair will be rendered in game.

 Default value: false